khalil-research/PyEPO/doc/source/content/examples/model.rst

 Knapsack GurobiPy Model
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``optModel`` is built from ``spo.model.grb.knapsackModel``, in which API uses GurobiPy to model the knapsack problem.
+The ``optModel`` is built from ``pyepo.model.grb.knapsackModel``, in which API uses GurobiPy to model the knapsack problem.

-.. autoclass:: spo.model.grb.knapsackModel
+.. autoclass:: pyepo.model.grb.knapsackModel
    :members: __init__, setObj, solve, num_cost, relax

 .. code-block:: python

-   import spo
+   import pyepo

    weights = [[3, 4, 3, 6, 4],
               [4, 5, 2, 3, 5],
               [5, 4, 6, 2, 3]] # constraints coefficients
    capacities = [12, 10, 15] # constraints rhs
-   ks_model = spo.model.grb.knapsackModel(weights, capacities) # build model
+   ks_model = pyepo.model.grb.knapsackModel(weights, capacities) # build model

 Users can use ``setObj`` with a specific cost vector to set current objective function and use ``solve`` to solve it.